Elyviere/send-time-to-hid-keyboard/README.md

 ```
 Note that the program will not be able to find your device until you complete the setup for the keyboard as well (see [Receiving side](#receiving-side-keyboard)).

+WSL Note: If using WSL in Windows, unfortunately the device won't be picked up by the WSL distro.
+Instead, you'll need to run the program in Powershell.

 ## Receiving side (keyboard)
 If using QMK on the keyboard, the time can be simply shown on an OLED with the following code in your `keymap.c`:
 ```